Table of Contents

 Frequently Asked Questions

-You will have to keep your documents for six years after closure in normal circumstances.
+You should retain your documents for six years after closure in normal circumstances, which would cover the five-year requirement, which runs from the date you need to submit your last tax return on 31 January after the end of the relevant tax year.
 However, if HMRC is investigating you, you will need to keep them until HMRC says otherwise.

-No. You can keep digital records, so long as they are eligible.
+No. You can keep digital records, provided they are eligible.

 We appreciate your feedback – your submission has been successfully received.